Skip to content

 • Ping available for health check — Allows the platform to use lightweight ping requests for server health checks.
 Disable this option if the MCP server does not support ping operations.

-• Allow on all virtual keys — Makes the MCP server available to all virtual keys in the organization.
+• Allow on all virtual keys — Makes the MCP server available to all virtual keys within the organization.

 • Tool sync interval — Defines how often the platform synchronizes available tools from the MCP server.

-4. Click SAVE.
-Wait until the server status changes to Connected.
+4. Click SAVE and wait for the server status to change to Connected.
 If needed, open the server details page and test tools on the TOOLS tab.

 For information about list columns, the CONNECT integration tab, and the detail or edit pages, see Core Services — MCP Servers page.

-After registration, verify that the new server displays the Connected status on the MCP Servers page before using its tools in Chat AI workloads.
+After registration, verify that the server displays the Connected status on the MCP Servers page before using its tools in Chat.

-AI Chat is the interactive workspace for trying providers after they are configured.
+Chat is the interactive workspace for using providers after they have been configured.

-2. Select organization — Pick the same organization you configured above so policies and the provider catalog apply.
+• Select the organization you configured earlier so the appropriate policies and provider catalog are available.

 For UI details, see Interface Overview.